facebook/react/docs/docs/getting-started.md

 npm start
 ```

-`create-react-app` doesn't handle backend logic or databases; it just creates a frontend build pipeline, so you can use it with any backend you want.
+Create React App doesn't handle backend logic or databases; it just creates a frontend build pipeline, so you can use it with any backend you want.

 ## Adding React to an Existing Application